Tight Bounds on $\ell_1$ Approximation and Learning of Self-Bounding Functions: Introduction

-The second component of this result builds on the work of \cite{FeldmanV:13}, where it was shown that a classic theorem of Friedgut \cite{Friedgut:98}, on approximation of Boolean functions by juntas, generalizes to the setting of real-valued functions by including a dependence on $\ell_1$ as well as $\ell_2$-influences of the function.
-We show that by applying the analysis from \cite{FeldmanV:13} to the noisy version of $f$ (for which we have better degree bounds) we can obtain approximation by a junta of size $2^{O(a/\epsilon \cdot \log (1/\epsilon))}$.
-This improves on $2^{O(a/\epsilon^2)}$ bound in \cite{FeldmanV:13} (that holds also for $\ell_2$ error).
+The second component of this result builds on the work of \citep{FeldmanVondrak:16}, where it was shown that a classic theorem of \citet{Friedgut:98}, on approximation of Boolean functions by juntas, generalizes to the setting of real-valued functions by including a dependence on $\ell_1$ as well as $\ell_2$-influences of the function.
+We show that by applying the analysis from \citep{FeldmanVondrak:16} to the smoothed version of $f$ (for which we have better degree bounds) we can obtain approximation by a junta of size $2^{O(a/\epsilon \cdot \log (1/\epsilon))}$.
+This improves on $2^{O(a/\epsilon^2)}$ bound in \citep{FeldmanVondrak:16} (that holds also for $\ell_2$ error).
+We note that both of the components also apply to the more general class of functions with low total $\ell_1$ influence.